Dixon6/GMC-ALS/README.md

 ### Here are the remaining issues I am trying to fix:
 _____________________________________
-- Did not mess with the Simulation Mode/Interpolation yet.
-Kept the default settings for bindings in most cases.
-Might be able to disable some to save bandwidth.
 - Compressed double precision Float[0] (Aim Yaw Rate) errors in the log very occasionally.

 **Mantle:**